 Available houses for sale

-Availability of properties on the market to purchase, however, has continued to fall, although the rate of decrease in housing stock has slowed somewhat in recent years.
+Availability of properties on the market to purchase, however, has continued to fall, although recent stock rover reviews hinted that the rate of decrease in housing stock has slowed somewhat in recent years.

 On 1 September, a total of 24,000 properties were available on the market, a 4% increase over the number available at the same point last year.